Japanese trains’ punctuality arises from a cultural emphasis on time, advanced technology, rigorous training, and meticulous planning.

 Order and discipline are integral to Japanese culture, given the country’s high population density and susceptibility to seismic activity.
 This culture of order and discipline extends to the work of railway workers, who prioritize a job well done and avoid using the railway system as a platform for social or political agendas, becoming a part of the narrative that shapes Japanese identity.

-Rigorous Training and Safety Measures
+Rigorous Training And Safety Measures

 The punctuality of Japanese trains also results from rigorous training and safety measures for railway personnel.
 Train conductors, drivers, and station staff are essential for the safe and efficient operation of railways.
 They undergo extensive training to ensure that they can meet the demanding standards of punctuality and safety.